Satellite Photos Reveal Extent Of Damage From Iranian Strike On Air Base In Iraq

 Despite the possibly symbolic thrust of Iran's attack — Iraq's foreign minister says it targeted the base where the Reaper drone used to kill Soleimani was launched — Iran's military has also demonstrated its ability to openly strike U.S. forces in Iraq at the same military installation that Trump visited last year.

-"For the time being, the Americans have been given a slap, revenge is a different issue," Iran's FARS news agency quotes Iran's supreme leader, Ayatollah Ali Khamenei, as saying Wednesday.
+"For the time being, the Americans have been given a slap, revenge is a different issue," Iran's Fars News Agency quotes Iran's supreme leader, Ayatollah Ali Khamenei, as saying Wednesday.
 "Military moves like this are not enough.
 The Americans' corruption-stirring presence should come to an end."

 Speaking at the White House on Wednesday, Trump sought to portray the missile attacks as the end of Iran's military response to the killing of Soleimani.
 "All of our soldiers are safe and only minimal damage was sustained at our military bases," he said.
 "Iran appears to be standing down, which is a good thing for all parties concerned and a very good thing for the world."